BLUE HORIZON 1261

 Connie's mouth dropped open.
 "I didn't… uh, I mean, it… it was n-not intentional, s-sir!" she suddenly stammered.

 "Intentional or not, answer the question."

-"I have dispensed pilocarpine hydrochloride to my patients for a long time, Captain," she replied, the flush of her skin only a few shades lighter than her hair color.
+"I have dispensed pilocarpine hydrochloride to my patients before, Captain," she replied, the flush of her skin now only a few shades lighter than her hair color.
 "It's a common medication for reducing fevers."